Connecting an SKR Pro v1.2 via an ESP32 WiFi Adapter

 Teamgloomy now generate per board firmware files.
 The correct file to use for this board is firmware_skrpro1_2_f4.bin.

-The latest stable firmware files can be found here And the latest unstable firmware files can be found here
+The latest firmware files can be found here

 You can choose to download either the latest release or the latest pre-release if available.
 These instructions are applicable to releases from 3.5-RC4.